Sandy Creek Nature Center, Inc. Funded Projects

 The Nature Playscape

-Our current project is turning our backyard garden area into a natural play area for children of all ages to explore nature, get some energy out and enjoy themselves in a safe, yet challenging landscape.
-This area will utilize existing natural features combined with learning areas made from natural materials.
-In addition, there will be a short trail.
+The Nature Playscape turned our backyard garden area into a natural play area for children of all ages to explore nature, get some energy out and enjoy themselves in a safe, yet challenging landscape.
+This area utilizes existing natural features combined with learning areas made from natural materials.
+In addition, there is a short paved trail that hooks up with the ADA Boardwalk Trail.